al2wang/al2wang.github.io-3/about.md

 School bio: LFLS \\\(\' 20\\\) \\\(\rightarrow\\\) SZMS/Scona \\\(\' 23\\\)

-“It is not good enough to have a good mind.
-The main thing is to use it well.” <cite> Rene Descartes </cite>
+“Logic will get you from A to B. Imagination will take you everywhere.” <cite> Albert Einstein </cite>
 {: .message }

 ### Peer tutorings